dtoney12/React-redux_tutorial_books/README.md

             }
         , [fetchBooks]);

-** without useCallback
+This is the cycle of what will happen if the fetchBooks is not wrapped in useCallback upon initiation of the function:

-initial render -> useEffect -> fetchBooks -> setBooks ->
+Initial render -> useEffect -> fetchBooks -> setBooks ->
 ...re-render Provider component + re-render child App -> ...re-initialize fetchBooks function ->
 ...useEffect detects update to fetchBooks -> useEffect -> fetchBooks (repeat...)

-Browser continuous fetching without useCallback:
+We can demonstrate this cycle in the browser which continuously fetches:
 <img width="1423" alt="Screen Shot 2023-07-01 at 10 20 24 PM" src="https://github.com/dtoney12/udemy-react-redux-tutorial-books_section6/assets/24409524/632f9712-7be2-4cef-be5b-db3f63158489">

-** with useCallback
+We can fix this by wrapping fetchBooks in the useCallback hook.
+The sequence of execution will halt after a single re-render of the App:

-initial render -> useEffect -> fetchBooks -> setBooks ->
+Initial render -> useEffect -> fetchBooks -> setBooks ->
 ...re-render Provider component + re-render child App -> ...fetchBooks function reference remains stable (end)

-Browser fetching normally with useCallback:
+The browser will fetch normally when useCallback is used to prevent fetchBooks from referencing a different functional object:
 <img width="1436" alt="Screen Shot 2023-07-01 at 10 27 47 PM" src="https://github.com/dtoney12/udemy-react-redux-tutorial-books_section6/assets/24409524/8785dcd0-eb85-4e2f-b57a-ac58d0bc864d">